 Yes, dear reader, I speak of tattoos.
 Those marvelous, sometimes regrettable, always fascinating marks that have graced human skin since time immemorial.
 From the sacred geometries of Polynesian warriors to the anchors and swallows of salty sea dogs, tattoos have long been a way for humans to tell their stories without uttering a word.

-But getting inked in the summer presents its own unique set of challenges.
+But getting inked in summer presents its own unique set of challenges.
 Allow me to guide you through this prickly subject with all the grace and decorum of a tipsy vicar at a garden party.

 There’s something about the languid days of summer that makes one want to be a bit naughty, isn’t there?
 Perhaps it’s the heat addling our brains, or the sudden abundance of exposed flesh reminding us of our own mortality.
 Whatever the reason, many find themselves drawn to the tattoo parlor as moths to a flame.